 When our cells don’t have healthy levels of NAD they can't produce the energy we need to maintain our cellular function and health as we age.
 We get to a tipping point where our cells start to misfire and basically it's all downhill from there.
 It’s not only ageing which can cause this decline in NAD levels, but environmental stressors which most people are subject to on a regular basis including eating too much, drinking too much, getting too much sun, missing sleep.
 These episodes can leave you short of NAD and feeling depleted, so it’s not only older people who can suffer from this.

-However, for the first time, a comprehensive NAD precursor which lifts NAD in all our cells, (skin, brain, organs, muscles – the lot!) has been discovered.
+However, a comprehensive NAD precursor which lifts NAD in all our cells, (skin, brain, organs, muscles – the lot!) has recently been discovered.
 This precursor is called nicotinamide riboside (NR) and is now available as a dietary supplement called TRU NIAGEN.
 When we take it as a supplement TRU NIAGEN converts to NAD raising NAD back to more youthful levels so our cells have the energy to function at their best.

-This is exciting as this is the first time in the history of our human evolution that we have been able to dial back the decline of this molecule – which should give a lot of people the opportunity to age in a more positive way.
+However TRU NIAGEN is such an exciting breakthrough as this is the first time in the history of our human evolution that we have been able to dial back the decline of NAD – which should give a lot of people the opportunity to age in a more positive way.

 TRU NIAGEN is the one thing I make sure I take every day.